gnayrr/epithet/README.md

 Epithet
 =======

-Turns ye olde textarea in to something akin to basic plain text editors of the 80’s.
-It does so without messing with other native commands like copy/pase, undo/redo, and the contextmenu.
-This is as native as it gets.
+Native enhancements for ye olde textarea.
+Does not depend on any other library, and works with native commands out of the box, like copy/paste, undo/redo, and the context menu.

 ##Features

-* Native `tab` support for modern browsers
+* 100% native-ish behavior
-* Native undo/redo behavior
+* Customizable enhancements
-* Adjustable tab size
+* Plays well with other libraries

 ##Usage